geekboxzone/mmallow_docs_source.android.com/src/source/known-issues.md

 **Fix**: After verifying that there are no actual viruses involved, disable anti-virus on the Android tree.
 This has the added benefit of reducing build times.

+## Camera, GPS and NFC don't work on Galaxy Nexus. ##

+**Symptom**: Camera, GPS and NFC don't work on Galaxy Nexus.
+As an example, the Camera application crashes as soon as it's launched.

+**Cause**: Those hardware peripherals require proprietary libraries that aren't available in the Android Open Source Project.

+**Fix**: None.